parsokev/Graph_UI/README.md

 ```

 > [!NOTE]
-> The [App directory](./App) within the repo was intentionally left empty to provide expected location of deployment directory within the path represented above.
+> The [App directory](./App) within the repo was intentionally left empty to provide the expected location of deployment directory within the path
+> represented above.

-> CMakeLists and resource paths are configured to be set according to the CMake Build Type so ***ensure the CMake build path for the 'Release'***
+The program's CMake settings and its resource paths are adjusted according to the CMake Build Type so ***ensure the CMake build path for the 'Release'***
-> ***Configuration follows the path above if wishing to deploy the application executable along with all required runtime and Qt dependencies***
+***Configuration follows the path above if wishing to deploy the application executable along with all required runtime and Qt dependencies***.

 It should also be noted that the .png files stored in the 'graph_images' directory and .gv files stored in the 'dot_graphs' directory will be modified in each
 successive execution of the application.
 This may be flagged by a device's anti-virus software if transferred to a different device when application is executed.